Liendo Plantation

-Liendo Plantation is an historic cotton plantation in Waller County, Texas, United States.
+Liendo Plantation is a historic cotton plantation in Waller County, Texas, United States.
 Named after its original owner, José Justo Liendo, the plantation was purchased in 1873 by sculptor Elisabet Ney and her husband, physician Edmund Montgomery.

 The plantation home was given a state historical marker in 1936, and the entire plantation was designated a Recorded Texas Historic Landmark in 1964.
 The site was added to the National Register of Historic Places on June 21, 1971.

 History

 The land that is now Liendo Plantation was granted to José Justo Liendo in 1828, when the region was a part of Mexico.
 In 1841, Leonard Waller Groce purchased the plot, making the land into a working cotton plantation, adding a plantation house to the site in 1853.
 During the American Civil War, the Confederate States Army used the complex as "Camp Groce," first as a training camp and then as a military prison.